astrohart/MFR/MFR.Settings.Configuration.Providers.Interfaces/README.md

 ##### Summary

-Gets a string whose value is the Registry value under which we store the path to the projectFileRenamerConfiguration file.
+Gets a string whose value is the Registry value under which we store the path to the configuration file.

 <a name='P-MFR-Settings-Configuration-Providers-Interfaces-IConfigurationProvider-CurrentProjectFileRenamerConfiguration'></a>
 ### CurrentProjectFileRenamerConfiguration `property`